ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 [[TODO: Define the fields]]

-Depending on how the leader is configured, the CollectReq may cause the leader to send a series of AggregateReqs to the helpers in order to compute the aggregate.
+Depending on the PPM scheme and how the leader is configured, the CollectReq may cause the leader to send a series of AggregateReqs to the helpers in order to compute the aggregate.
 Alternately, the leader may already have computed the results and can return them immediately.